Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Results

 \section{Results}

-\tb{In this section, we study the impact of rotation on the key observables of TDEs.
+In this section, we study the impact of rotation on the key observables of TDEs.
 All simulations start from identical initial positions of the WDs, and the pericenter distance $r_p$ is kept fixed.
 After the interaction, a self-gravitating core forms along with two tidal tails.
+Once the core is identified, we exclude its particles and classify the remaining debris into leading and trailing tails based on the sign of the radial velocity in the orbital plane relative to the core's center-of-mass; their respective masses are then obtained by summing the constituent particle masses.
 We look at the mass of the self-gravitating core, the fate of the bound debris, the rates at which material falls back, the spin of the core, and the emission of gravitational waves during the interaction.
-As we discuss below, the behaviour of these quantities for partial disruptions in elliptical orbits is notably distinct from ones in parabolic orbits.}
+As we discuss below, the behaviour of these quantities for partial disruptions in elliptical orbits is notably distinct from ones in parabolic orbits.

-\tb{Before we explore how the rotations of both the BH and the WD together affect the entire process, we will first examine the effects of each rotation separately.
-This will help us get a clearer understanding of how BH rotation, stellar rotation, and their coupled effect influences various physical parameters.}
+Before we explore how the rotations of both the BH and the WD together affect the entire process, we will first examine the effects of each rotation separately.
+This will help us get a clearer understanding of how BH rotation, stellar rotation, and their coupled effect influences various physical parameters.